-We’ve had to adopt to new ways of working in the last few years as we have had to work virtually.
+We’ve had to adopt new ways of working in the last few years as we have had to work virtually.
 And now some people are heading back into the office.

 However, it's time to evaluate our choices and not just slip back into comfortable old patterns.
 I am sure many of you have had your fill of virtual working, but I believe the virtual environment is genuinely a better way to develop strategy – even at large, complex global organizations.